-- recommend to the board the guidelines for the overall compensation and equity awards for the board of directors and executive officers along with the rationale for such recommendations; - recommend to the board the compensation of executive officers; - propose the maximum total compensation of the board of directors and executive officers for approval at the Annual General Meeting; - periodically review policies and principles for the Company's corporate governance;
+- recommend to the board the guidelines for the overall compensation and equity awards for the board of directors and executive officers along with the rationale for such recommendations; - recommend to the board the compensation of executive officers; - propose the maximum total compensation of the board of directors and executive officers for approval at the Annual General Meeting; - periodically review policies and principles for the Company's corporate governance; - establish the process for assessment of the performance of members of the board, its committees and individual members; - prepare and review the Company's succession plan for members of the board and the executive committee;

-- establish the process for assessment of the performance of members of the board, its committees and individual members: - prepare and reviews the Company's succession plan for members of the board and the executive committee; - periodically review the Company's code of conduct and recommends changes as needed; - recommend for presentation to our shareholders the compensation report for shareholder vote; and - define guidelines for the selection of candidates for election or re-election as members of the board and our executive officers.
+- periodically review the Company's code of conduct and recommends changes as needed; - recommend for presentation to our shareholders the compensation report for shareholder vote; and - define guidelines for the selection of candidates for election or re-election as members of the board and our executive officers. - administer the Compensation Recoupment Policy.

 Swiss law requires that we adopt a compensation committee, so in accordance with Nasdaq Listing Rule 5615(a)(3), we will follow home country requirements with respect to the compensation, nomination and corporate governance committee.
 As a result, our practice will vary from the requirements of Nasdaq Listing Rule 5605(d), which sets forth certain requirements as to the responsibilities, composition and independence of compensation committees, and from the independent director oversight of director nomination requirements of Nasdaq Listing Rule 5605(e).
-We will be subject to the Swiss Ordinance Against Executive Compensation (Say on Pay) Rule.
+We are subject to the Swiss Executive Compensation (Say on Pay) Rule as enforced in the Code of Obligations.
 In addition, this committee will also be responsible for director and board committee nominations as well as reviewing and amending, if required, our corporate governance framework and guidelines.